 In its inception in 2017, the Special Area for Agricultural Development (SAAD) Program through the National Program Management Office (NPMO) has established its image through public relations (PR) and communication, which were improved throughout the years for transparency and accountability.
-The media platform used by the program are online, such as the website and Facebook page, and prints.
-Furthermore, the press is important because it plays a vital role in informing the society about public affairs and monitoring the actions of SAAD at all levels.
+The media platforms used by the program are online, such as the website and Facebook page, and prints.
+Furthermore, the press is important because it plays a vital role in informing society about public affairs and monitoring the actions of SAAD at all levels.

 In 2019, the unit was reduced and only run by an officer hampering the delivery of the program for real-time SAAD in action.
 However, in early 2020, the unit gained momentum when Dr. Myer Mula took charge of reorganizing the SAAD Program.
-The unit is composed of four officers, each leading the press releases and other articles of two to three Regional Program Management Support Offices (RPMSOs), and a head.
+The unit is composed of four officers, each leading the press releases and other articles of two to three Regional Program Management Support Offices (RPMSOs), and a head officer.

 The NPMO-PRCG of the program is now in charge of the 1) production of publications, such as a newsletter, magazine, books, and annual reports; 2) the content and design management of the website, Facebook page, and videos (YouTube); and 3) production of information exchange materials, such as brochures, infographic reports, posters, flyers, etc.

 Another breakthrough of the program is providing an ISSN (International Standard Serial Number) to press releases, SAADvocacy and SAADventures, which enables a serial publication to be identified unequivocally worldwide; and ISBN (International Standard Book Number) to books, gives credibility and viewed as a symbol of prestige and a sign that the book is not published through a traditional mainstream publisher.

 1. Press Releases and other related articles